Sass Guidelines

 border-color: hsl($i * 36, 50%, 50%)

-Always use $i as a variable name to stick to the usual convention and unless you have a really good reason to, never use the to keyword: always use through.
-Many developers do not even know Sass offers this variation; using it might lead to confusion.
+as a variable name to stick to the usual convention and unless you have a really good reason to, never use the to

 Also be sure to respect those guidelines to preserve readability:

-• Always an empty new line before @for;
+- Always an empty new line before

 While

-The @while loop has absolutely no use case in a real Sass project, especially since there is no way to break a loop from the inside.
+loop has absolutely no use case in a real Sass project, especially since there is no way to break a loop from the inside.
 Do not use it.

 Warnings and Errors